 - pylons.paths A dict of absolute paths that were defined in the applications config/environment.py module. - pylons.environ_config Dict of environ keys for where in the environ to pickup various objects for registering with Pylons.
 If these are present then PylonsApp will use them from environ rather than using default middleware from Beaker.
 Valid keys are: session, cache - pylons.strict_tmpl_context Whether or not the tmpl_context object should throw an attribute error when access is attempted to an attribute that doesn't exist.
-Defaults to True. - pylons.tmpl_context_attach_args Whethor or not Routes variables should automatically be attached to the tmpl_context object when specified in a controllers method. - pylons.response_options A dict of Content-Type related default settings for new instances of Response.
-May contain the values content_type, charset and errors.
-Overrides the Pylons default values specified by the response_defaults dict. - routes.map Mapper object used for Routing.
+Defaults to True. - pylons.tmpl_context_attach_args Whethor or not Routes variables should automatically be attached to the tmpl_context object when specified in a controllers method.

+- routes.map Mapper object used for Routing.
 Yes, it is possible to add routes after your application has started running. - init_app (global_conf, app_conf, package=None, paths=None) Initialize configuration for the application - global_conf Several options are expected to be set for a Pylons web application.
 They will be loaded from the global_config which has the main Paste options.
-If debug is not enabled as a global config option, the following option must be set: - error_to The email address to send the debug error to
+If debug is not enabled as a global config option, the following option must be set:

+• error_to - The email address to send the debug error to